tienkhoa16/ip/docs/README.md

 Duke is for those who **prefer to use a desktop app for keeping track of tasks**.
 More importantly, Duke is **optimised for the Command Line Interface** (CLI) which is beneficial if you can type fast.
-If you have trouble tracking your deadlines and event dates, Duke can help you manage by saving your data into a file and showing it when you start Duke again.
+If you have trouble tracking your deadlines and event dates, Duke can help you manage by saving your task list into a data file and loading it when you start Duke again.

 Interested?
 Jump to the [Section 2.
 “Quick Start”](#2-quick-start) to get started!

 ## 2. Quick Start
 1. Ensure you have Java `11` or above installed in your Computer.